 The College invites applicants to apply for 3 or 4 AS subjects based on the 'Subject Selection Grid', which illustrates AS subject combinations.

 The College will review the qualifications and/or experience held by applicants and will consider whether this profile demonstrates an ability to undertake AS and A2 level qualifications.

-For applicants who are at least 16 years of age on or before 1st July in the year of proposed entry to the course and who have recently been in education to key stage 4, they must have one of the following:
+For applicants who are at least 16 years of age on or before 1st July in the year of proposed entry to the course and must have one of the following:

-- a.
-Applicants wishing to study 3 A-Levels must have achieved 5 GCSEs at grade C. It is desirable that these should include GCSE English Language at grade C or above and GCSE Mathematics at grade C or above. - Applicants wishing to study 4 A-Levels must have achieved 6 GCSEs at grade B. It is essential that these include GCSE English Language at grade C or above and GCSE Mathematics at grade C or above. - BTEC First Diploma at merit or above (with an overall qualification profile equivalent to d.
-Leaving Certificate - a profile equivalent to 14 points, (of which 4 subjects must be achieved at grade C3 or better at Ordinary Level) pre 2017.
+- A. Applicants wishing to study 3 A-Levels must have achieved 18 points at GCSE which includes 6 passes at Grade C or above.
+It is essential that these include GCSE English Language Grade C and GCSE Mathematics Grade C or above. - b.
+Applicants wishing to study 4 A-Levels must have achieved 21 points at GCSE which includes 7 passes at Grade C or above.
+It is essential that these include GCSE English Language Grade C and GCSE Mathematics Grade C or above. - Leaving Certificate a profile equivalent to 14 points, (of which 4 subjects must be achieved at grade C3 or better at Ordinary Level) pre-2017.
 From 2017, 4 subjects must be achieved at 04 or better at Ordinary Level.